Jaded-Encoding-Thaumaturgy/wobbly-guide/src/gettingstarted/primer.md

 and mux those into the video container after encoding.
 This means the scenes that are telecined must be marked as 23.976 frame/s post-IVTC, and the scenes that are animated at 29.97 frame/s must be marked as 29.97 frame/s.
-Any deinterlaced scenes where the temporal resolution has been increased must be marked as 59.94 frame/s.
+Most deinterlaced scenes where the temporal resolution has been increased must be marked as 59.94 frame/s.
+Exceptions may include cross fades or 59.94 frame/s credits on top of 23.976 or 29.97 frame/s animation, which you still want to pull down to your target framerate.

 ## Additional Learning Resources: